acs2405/LSysGen/README.md

 ### Execution

 This project has two elements for processing L Systems: an executable and a library.
-The library (`lsysgen`) provides access to functions to manage out L Systems, Modules and read LSDL files.
+The library (`lsysgen`) provides access to functions to manage our L Systems, Modules and read LSDL files.
 The executable (`lsys`) provides many options to create, customize and run your L Systems with command line arguments.
 The `--svg` option prints or writes to a file a SVG image of the run (the program just prints out the file, you can open it with a SVG compatible image viewer or a web browser, see `2D rendering`).

 To execute the `lsys` program, go to `build/` and run either of:

 ```
-./lsys INPUT_FILE [OUTPUT_FILE] [OPTIONS]
+./lsys INPUT_FILE...
+[OPTIONS]
 ./lsys -a AXIOM [OPTIONS]
 ```